Little0smit/MiniGames/README.md

 # Welcome to my mini games demo page.

-This is a collection of mini games and small ongoing projects i'm working on or have completed in the past.
+This is a collection of mini games and small ongoing projects (all programmed in Java) i'm working on or have completed in the past.

 Current Games finished are:
 	<li>Snake